 A notification pertaining to the ban was issued by the State drug controller (SDC) Ravindra Kumar Sinha, and also distributed to all assistant drug controllers (ADC) and drug inspectors in the State.
 Anti-tobacco campaigner and executive director of Socio-Economic and Educational Development Society (SEEDS) Deepak Mishra, said that the ban was implemented in order to prevent nicotine consumption amongst adolescents.

-In the meantime, while India seems to headed in the direction of vaping the products across the country, local scientists have been appealing to the authorities to conduct “India centric research before deciding on any hasty move”.
+In the meantime, while India seems to headed in the direction of banning the products across the country, local scientists have been appealing to the authorities to conduct “India centric research before deciding on any hasty move”.

 India needs to consider policies that would facilitate smoking cessation